bcwhite-code/brians-blueprints/self-building-spacex.md

 network is researched.

 At this point, connect the belts that bring the science packs to the export station.
-4k of each will eventually need to be brought manually to the cargo rocket under construction.

-Load the rocket by dropping a pod into it (there will be a couple in the Nav-Sats block) and turning on the combinators for "ORBT".
-When everything has been fetched to the warehouse, turn on the "LOAD" combinator to move it to the rocket.
+Load the rocket by dropping a pod into it (there will be some in the Nav-Sats block) and turning on the combinators for "ORBT".
+When everything has been fetched to the warehouse, turn on the "LOAD" combinator to move everything to the rocket.
 It's possible to switch back and forth between the "fetch" and "load" modes.
-Just be sure, upon returning, to **turn off** the combinators listing the desired contents before swithing out of "load" mode.
+Just be sure, upon returning from space, to **turn off** the combinators listing the desired contents before switching out of "load" mode.

 Once in orbit, there are a couple logistics chests that can be brought back and placed in the Mall to falicitly automatic construction of